Joe-Degs/net/README.md

 easy to start new socket clients and servers with this package.
 It doesnt really work like its golang muse but it kinda works and its a work in progress so its cool.

-Following are implementations of the echo server using this library.
+The code examples are implementations of a simple echo server and their clients using this module.

 ## Address Resolution
-This library is just a wrapper around sockets in python and it wraps around some of the important functions for address resolution and other address related stuff.
+This module is just a wrapper around python socket objects and it also wraps around some of the important functions for address resolution and other networking related stuff.

-All the major sockets types "tcp", "udp" and "unix" sockets have equivalent address classes that end with `Addr` suffix and they all inherit from the toplevel `Addr` type.
+All the major sockets types `tcp`, `udp` and `unix` sockets have their equivalent address classes that end with `Addr` suffix and they all inherit from the toplevel `Addr` type.

-So effectively, there are the following address types in this module:
+There are the following address types in this module:

-        Addr, TCPAddr, UDPAddr, UnixAddr
+        Addr(base class), TCPAddr, UDPAddr, UnixAddr

 ### Resolving Addresses
 `net` uses the `socket.getaddrinfo` function to resolve network and service names to